robmarkcole/HASS-amazon-rekognition-text/README.md

 # HASS-amazon-rekognition-text
-Home Assistant integration to extract text from digital and mechanical displays using AWS rekognition.
+Home Assistant integration to extract text from digital and mechanical displays using AWS rekognition computer vision service.

-Adds an entity where the state of the entity is the detected text in the camera image.
+This integration adds an entity where the state of the entity is the detected text in the camera image.
 A region of interest (`roi`) should be used to select the region of the image containing the text you wish to read.
+Optionally various processing can be performed to help improve detection.
+You should experiment with these options if you are experiencing errors in the detected text.
+For example `make_bw` will convert images to black and white before processing, and this can be useful to remove sunlight effects that hinder text detection.

 **Note** that to view the configured `roi` you must configure the `save_file_folder` and view the latest saved image, which can be displayed on the HA UI with a [local_file camera](https://www.home-assistant.io/integrations/local_file/)